-Detroit Zoo seeks new kid mayor
+Detroit Zoo seeks new kid mayor of Amphibiville

 Royal Oak — The Detroit Zoo is seeking human candidates to become the next leader of its amphibian population.